ninacarlas/javafiles/src/com/java/test/README.md

 # How to run

 1. Clone or download the repository containing the source code.
-2. Open the terminal or command line interface and navigate to the directory where the Java file (AMACoding.java) is saved.
+2. Open the terminal or command line interface and navigate to the directory where the Java file (ShiftString.java) is saved.
 3. Compile the Java file by compiling below command
- - javac com/java/test/AMACoding.java
+ - javac ShiftString.java
 4. Run the program
- - java com.java.test.ShiftString
+ - java ShiftString
 5. Enter inputs required
  - For input 1, enter a string consisting of letters (e.g., "abcdef" or "helloworld")
  - For input 2, enter a positive integer or number representing the positions to shift the characters (e.g., 3)
 6. Output: The program will output the transformed string after applying the shift.
 For example:

+    ```bash
 	Input 1: abcdef
 	Input 2: 3
 	Output: defabc